whokilleddb/funcshenanigans/README.md

 The VEH does the usual checks about the origin of the exception and the code, just like before, and if all checks pass, we proceed.
 We make sure that the globals are properly initialized and then sleep for 2s to delay execution while the function remains encrypted.
 We then call the `protect()` function again, but this time `encrypt` set to `FALSE`.
 This decrypts the function and marks the function as RX making it suitable for execution.

 Before passing the execution to the function again, we call `CreateTimerQueueTimer()` again to set a timer which again calls the `encryptor_wrapper` function but this time after a delay of `FLUCT_DURATION` milliseconds.
 Once the timer is registered, we pass the program flow back to the `fluctuate()` function.
-With the timer registered, it means that `fluctuate()` only has a time period of `FLUCT_DURATION` milliseconds before it is encypted again and marked as `PAGE_NOACCESS`, therefore continuing the cycle.
+With the timer registered, it means that `fluctuate()` only has a time period of `FLUCT_DURATION` milliseconds before it is encrypted again and marked as `PAGE_NOACCESS`, therefore continuing the cycle.

 Therefore, if our calculations are correct, the intervals in the `fluctuate()` function should go from 1s to roughly 3s (2s of sleep and the original 1s).
 Compiling and running our code gives us the following output: